garikKalash/portfolio/README.md

 I try present myself creating this project.
 Project includes my CV, done projects, tasks which will cover my skills and etc.

+You can visit as a HR or Technical person to see the interested information.

 ## Technology stack
   ### UI
     - Angular